apache/pekko/docs/src/main/paradox/split-brain-resolver.md

 @@snip [reference.conf](/akka-cluster/src/main/resources/reference.conf) { #split-brain-resolver }

-Set `akka.cluster.split-brain-resolver.stable-after` to a shorter duration to have quicker removal of crashed nodes, at the price of risking too early action on transient network partitions that otherwise would have healed.
+Set `pekko.cluster.split-brain-resolver.stable-after` to a shorter duration to have quicker removal of crashed nodes, at the price of risking too early action on transient network partitions that otherwise would have healed.
 Do not set this to a shorter duration than the membership dissemination time in the cluster, which depends on the cluster size.
 Recommended minimum duration for different cluster sizes: